SUMMARY: you MUST ALWAYS end a CQ with a K

 Let us look at why, and the harm being done by those who do not do so!

-Sadly some of the good CW operators in recent years have read a book published by the IARU called: Ethics and Operating Procedures for the Radio Amateur (EOPRA).
+Sadly some of the new CW operators in recent years have read a book published by the IARU called: Ethics and Operating Procedures for the Radio Amateur (EOPRA).
 The CW section of this book contains dangerous errors.
 These hapless hams, intending to “do the right thing” with the best of intentions, have adopted the worst possible CQ practices which they read in this book.

 The road to hell is paved with good intentions.